rossan750/basu_provocation_task/README.md

-# Neuro Task Starter
+# Provocation Task

-This repo contains a simple neuro task to use as a starter for building [jspsych](https://www.jspsych.org/) tasks with React and Electron.
+This repo contains a the provocation task.
+It is a [jspsych](https://www.jspsych.org/) task built with React and Electron.

 ## Getting Started